National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Maramures Cuisine

 The Maramures cuisine is hearty, authentic, and based on local farm-to-table products.
-Signature dishes include: balmos (polenta with melted sheep cheese, served with sour cream), beef soup with tarragon, smoked bacon on homemade bread, lamb haggis, twisted cakes, and traditional walnut-filled cozonaci.
+Signature dishes include: balmos (polenta with melted sheep cheese, served with sour cream), beef soup with tarragon, smoked bacon on homemade bread, lamb drob, braided bread, and traditional walnut cakes.

-Plum brandy (palinca, horinca), distilled in copper stills at every household, is ritual in Maramures — the alcohol content can reach 50–60%.
-Fresh sheep cheeses (jintiita, urda, branza de burduf), smoked pork products in beech wood smoke, and homemade sausages complete a robust cuisine enjoyed at long tables in the courtyards of guesthouses.
+Plum brandy (palinca, horinca), distilled in copper stills at every household, is ritualistic in Maramures — the alcohol concentration can reach 50–60%.
+Fresh sheep cheeses (jintiita, urda, branza de burduf), smoked pork products in beech wood smoke, and homemade sausages complete a robust cuisine enjoyed at long meals in the courtyards of guesthouses.

 Traditions and Events in Maramures

-Maramures is famous for Christmas and New Year traditions: carolers in traditional costumes, the bear dance, masked characters (with fur and wood masks), and the goat animate the villages every winter.
-Hora at Prislop (the second Sunday in August), the largest folk festival in northern Romania, gathers thousands of participants in folk costumes at Prislop Pass.
-Other must-see events: Marmatia Festival in Sighetu Marmatiei, Saint Elijah Fair in Botiza, and Easter celebrations with unique folk traditions.
+Maramures is famous for its Christmas and New Year traditions: carolers in traditional costumes, the bear dance, masked figures (with fur and wood masks), and the goat animate the villages every winter.
+Hora la Prislop (the second Sunday in August), the largest folk festival in northern Romania, gathers thousands of participants in traditional costumes on the Prislop Pass.
+Other must-see events: Marmatia Festival in Sighetu Marmatiei, Saint Elijah's Fair in Botiza, and Easter celebrations with unique folk traditions.

-The traditional costume — with embroidered blouses with geometric motifs, wide leather belts, peasant shoes, and catrinta — is worn with pride at celebrations, Sundays, and important events.
-It is not a museum costume, but the everyday garment of the community.
+The traditional costume — with embroidered blouses with geometric motifs, wide leather belts, peasant shoes, and catrinta — is worn with pride at holidays, Sundays, and important events.
+It is not a museum costume, but the everyday attire of the community.

 The Best Time to Visit Maramures